Pillar of Liberty: Background

-Erection of the Pillar
+Erection

 Word arrived in Boston about the repeal of the Stamp Act on May 16, 1766.
 Five days later, Nathaniel Ames recorded in his diary that a stone cutter was at work on a monument memorializing the repeal.
 It took 11 or 12 days worth of work throughout the spring and summer to create the base.

 On July 22, 1766, Ames, Ebenezer Battelle, and Abijah Draper and the Sons of Liberty placed the base of the Pillar of Liberty on the church green at the corner of High and Court streets.
 A "vast concourse of people" attended its erection.
 The base, made out of a block of granite from Battelle's farm that had been squared, polished, had an inscription written by Ames.
 It was painted on July 28.

 Seven months later, a 10-12' classical pillar of dark New England granite, likely dug from somewhere between the central village and West Dedham, was added with a bust of William Pitt the Elder.
 The bust was carved by Simeon Skilling, a Boston craftsman best known producing figureheads for ships.
 The column was carved by Daniel Goodkin, and the base was made by a local stone cutter named Howard.
 It was known thereafter as Pitt's Head.

 Pitt was credited, according to the inscription on the base, of having "saved America from impending slavery, and confirmed our most loyal affection to King George III by procuring a repeal of the Stamp Act."
-The monument was destroyed on the night of May 11, 1769, when Parliament again tried to tax the colonies.
 It is the only monument known to have been erected by the Sons of Liberty.

 In inscription stated on the base's north face: